COVID-19 Vaccine Information

 Where can you get the vaccine?

 There are multiple locations throughout Massachusetts that will provide the vaccine.
 To find a location near you, visit Mass.gov.
 You are covered to get the vaccine at any of the State of Massachusetts-approved vaccine sites.

-The Moderna and Pfizer-BioNTech vaccines require two doses.
+The Johnson & Johnson COVID-19 vaccine requires only one dose.
+The Moderna and Pfizer-BioNTech initial vaccine series requires two doses.
 You should get whichever vaccine is available in your community.
-Both vaccines protect you against severe illness due to COVID-19.
 One is not better than the other.
-To remain healthy, it's important to get the first vaccine that you are eligible to receive in your state or community.
-This will help protect you, and potentially your loved ones, from the virus.
+Getting vaccinated against COVID-19 will help protect you, and potentially your loved ones, from the virus.

 Are there side effects?

 After receiving the COVID-19 vaccination, you may have some side effects.
 This is a normal sign that your body is building protection.
 Temporary soreness in your arm, fever, chills, tiredness, and headache are all normal.
 For more info, the CDC provides details on what to expect after getting the vaccine.

 There have been reports of some people experiencing severe allergic reactions after getting the vaccine.
 If you have had a severe allergic reaction to other vaccines or injectable therapies, talk to your doctor.
 Your doctor will help you decide if it is safe for you to get vaccinated.
 The CDC is monitoring reports of severe allergic reactions and will provide updated information on their website.